quicwg/base-drafts/draft-ietf-quic-transport.md

 Maximum Streams:

 : A count of the cumulative number of streams of the corresponding type that can be opened over the lifetime of the connection.
-Stream IDs cannot exceed 2^62-1, as it is not possible to encode stream IDs larger than this value.
+This value cannot exceed 2^60, as it is not possible to encode stream IDs larger than 2^62-1.
   Receipt of a frame that permits opening of a stream larger than this limit MUST be treated as a FRAME_ENCODING_ERROR.